-This dialogue was based on nearly a year of work that occurred in the CHI’s Healthcare AI Task Force, which was first convened in 2018.
-The task force began as a series of open roundtable dialogues to examine key issues within the health AI space.
-The purpose of these meetings was to advance understanding across the connected health community and to seek cross-community consensus on the path forward for advancing the uptake of AI-driven cutting-edge innovations across care settings.
-These considerations included building on the good work of pre-existing efforts by groups such as the Partnership for AI and Xavier University, among others.
-Reed and Scarpelli discussed how these community consultations formed the foundation for a set of deliverables—a position piece, policy principles, and a terminology document.
-CHI convened this dialogue to solicit feedback on these documents from the broader digital health stakeholder community.
+This dialogue was based on nearly a year of work that occurred in the CHI’s Healthcare AI Task Force, which began as a series of open roundtable dialogues to examine key issues within the health AI space.
+The purpose of these meetings was to advance understanding across the connected health community and to seek cross-community consensus on the path forward for advancing the uptake of AI-driven cutting-edge innovations across care settings, building on the good work of pre-existing efforts by groups such as the Partnership for AI, Xavier University, and the American Medical Association, among others.
+These community consultations formed the foundation for a set of deliverables for policymakers.
+CHI then convened this February 1 dialogue to solicit feedback on these documents from the broader digital health stakeholder community.

 During the dialogue on February 1, we presented the CHI AI Task Force’s deliverables: (1) a position piece supporting AI’s role in healthcare, (2) policy principles addressing how policy frameworks should address the role of AI in healthcare, and (3) a terminology document targeted at policymakers.
 These documents are “living” and will be updated at a future date to reflect continued feedback from the community.

 During the February 1 dialogue, much of the presentation and discussion centered around the policy principles.
 Many stakeholders provided valuable input on this document, recommending updates regarding the role of voice in shaping the improved AI-powered user interfaces, how to approach locked versus unlocked algorithms (e.g., in frameworks’ approach to auditing), and the important role of access for patients in successful health AI frameworks.

 Moving forward, the CHI plans to continue to advance the public dialogue on the role of AI in healthcare: